caseydavenport/cube-tools/README.md

 ## Running the UI

 Right now, the UI learns about the existence of draft data from index JSON files that are programmatically generated.
-To regenerate them after adding a new draft:
+Eventually, this will be backed by an API instead.
+To regenerate the index after adding a new draft:

 ```
 make index